 In this blog article, we will show you how to remove ads by Testpid in the Google Chrome browser.
-If you’re not sure what testpid ads are, those are the ads or “adware” that uses the pay-per-click model to show you ads that are not relevant to you.
+If you’re not sure what testpid ads are, those are the ads or “adware” that use the pay-per-click model to show you ads that are not relevant to you.
 Normally, the testpid ads redirect you to very suspicious sites and they normally appear as pop-ups.
-They may become very annoying over time and they also inject “unwanted components” to Google Chrome, Safari, Firefox and other web browsers.
+They may become very annoying over time and they also inject “unwanted components” into Google Chrome, Safari, Firefox, and other web browsers.

 Each web browser has its own method to remove the testpid ads but we will focus on Google Chrome since it has a 65% market share as of 2022, compared to Safari coming in 2nd place with a 19% market share.

 The next step is to reset your Google Chrome settings.
-In order to reset the Google chrome setting, we head back to the 3 dots on the top right corner and then we scroll down and we select the settings button.
-Once we’re there, we will click on “advanced” on the left hand side column that you will find.
+In order to reset the Google Chrome setting, we head back to the 3 dots in the top right corner then we scroll down and select the settings button.
+Once we’re there, we will click on “advanced” on the left-hand side column that you will find.
 Scroll all the way down and you will see the option to reset settings, once you click on the button it will show you the option to “reset settings to their original defaults”.
 Click on that button and then click on “reset settings”.

 Restart your computer and you’re done, you removed testpid from your browser.